Sidewalks of Joy: A Tour of Mini Museums (Part 1)

 photo by Will Simmons

-In all my overstimulation resulting from looking through rooms of old toys, I overlooked getting the name of the woman Will and I spoke with as we were headed out the door.
+In all my over stimulation resulting from looking through rooms of old toys, I overlooked getting the name of the woman (Julie Kidd) Will and I spoke with as we were headed out the door.
 She was informative and gracious looking up at us from where she sat in a cluttered office area.
 I missed the origins of Kidd’s toy collecting mania as it was described because I was slow to turn on my phone’s voice recorder.
-I recall that Frank Kidd’s collecting bug started with finding and buying a toy on a business trip.
+I recall that Frank Kidd’s collecting bug took off with the buying of a toy on a business trip.

 Regardless of the genesis, the museum holds quite the collection of banks, dolls, cars, trains and other odd genres.
 The collection is grouped by category, housed in glass enclosed cases and lit by fluorescent lighting.
 We were told that the museum exists in part because an inheritance tax that might have required parts of the collection be sold off.
 Kidd created a nonprofit to keep the collection together, a nonprofit status that requires the toys be made available to the public.